-Ever noticed that professional wrestling moves pop-up in the strangest places?
+Ever notice that professional wrestling moves pop up in the strangest places?

-Usually prevalent in videogames, especially beat-em-ups.
-In your average beat-em-up, throws are compulsory, yet most real martial arts have throws that are quite... well, boring.
+Usually prevalent in video games, especially beat 'em ups.
+In your average beat hem up, throws are compulsory, yet most real martial arts have throws that are quite well, boring.
 And some martial arts don't have throws at all.
 So where can the designers find throws that are more interesting?
 Good ole wrasslin'.
 A nice solid suplex or perfectly executed arm bar can help convey untold amounts of badassness to a character as the viewer watches them delivering maximum ouch factor.
 Also might be explained by the Japanese love of pro wrestling.

 open/close all folders